mendersoftware/mender-docs/02.Overview/03.Identity/docs.md

 ##Definition

-Formally, the definition of an identity is a set of key-value attributes.
+An identity is a set of key-value attributes.
-For example, the identity of a person could be defined as:
+For example, you could describe a person as:

 ```
 ID={